csyhuang/hn2016_falwa/readme.md

 The **object-oriented interface** is an easy-to-use interface that takes in the climate field and coordinates as the attributes of an object, and implement the wrapper functions above as methods.

-There are two classes in the interface, *QGField* and *BarotropicField*.
+There are two classes with object-oriented interface: *QGField* and *BarotropicField*.
 Please refer to the example/ directory:

 Sample Script | Description
 ------------- | -------------